SymfonyCasts/phpspec/sfcasts/test-doubles.md

 So... what can we do with this `$dinosaur` mock?
 Well, you could take *full* control over the return value of *any* of its methods.
-Or you can check to make sure that one of its methods were called.
+Or you can check to make sure that one of its methods was called.
 We have 100% control over how this object behaves.

 For this example, we're testing that the `hasSameDietAs()` method behaves correctly.